| | |

 Book cover art by Wayne Douglas Barlowe.

-L. E. Modesitt’s SF output is much less than that of his fantasies, but I can’t say from my impressions of this book that we’re seeing a significantly different writer at work.
+L. E. Modesitt’s SF output is much less prolofic than that of his fantasies.
+But I can’t say from my impressions of this book that we’re seeing a significantly different writer at work.
 Modesitt seems to think that the most mundane of topics — in this case, a trade dispute over microprocessor import tariffs — is the kind of thing exciting fiction is made of.
-He’s wrong, I fear.
+Maybe it could be, but you'd have to come up with better storytelling than this.

-The Ecologic Envoy, first of a four-book series, tells the story of one Nathaniel Firstborne Whaler, a member of the Ecolitan Institute in the distant star system of Accord.
-Immediately Modesitt adopts a practice, that he will maintain throughout the novel, of explaining nothing in the mistaken notion that this will make things more intriguing.
+The Ecologic Envoy, first of a tetralogy, is the story of one Nathaniel Firstborne Whaler, a member of the Ecolitan Institute in the distant star system of Accord.
+Immediately Modesitt adopts a practice, that he will maintain throughout the novel, of explaining nothing in the deluded notion that this will pique our curiosity and involvement.
 We are never given a clear idea of what the Ecolitan Institute is.
 On the one hand, they’re like a university, specializing in economics.
-On the other hand, they’re bioterrorists; Accord seceded four hundred years prior to this novel’s opening following an incident in which the Ecolitans destroyed the earth’s ecosystem, forcing everyone on Earth to move underground.
-So…these are the guys we’re meant to root for!?
+On the other, they’re bioterrorists.
+Accord seceded four hundred years prior to this novel’s opening following an incident in which the Ecolitans destroyed Earth’s ecosystem, forcing everyone to move underground.
+So…these are the good guys!?
 The perplexing character of the Institute translates to Whaler himself.
 He’s an economist…and a trained killer.
-Huh?
-Jeez, don’t anyone give Alan Greenspan any ideas!
+Bwuh?
+Man, don’t anyone give Alan Greenspan any ideas!

 Whaler is sent to Earth to act as an envoy to negotiate better tariff deals.
-Since this is an innately boring premise, Modesitt makes it the sort of thing certain factions on Earth want to kill Whaler to prevent.
+Since this is a premise that holds all the breathless excitement of a documentary in Polish on the history of tweezers, Modesitt makes these negotations the sort of thing certain factions on Earth want to kill Whaler to prevent.
 From his first day there are attempts on his life (his office is bombed twice), and it seems that his entire office staff on Earth has been filled to the brim with spies and plotters.

 With a great deal of patience I was able to work out that, while one of Earth’s many bureaucracies was pushing for the tariff negotiations to go through smoothly, the military wants them to fail because they’re still smarting over what went down 400 years previously.
 So obviously, it’s just so logical to dispose of a minor functionary as a pretext to a vengeful war that will hopefully win back the fifty systems that slipped from Earth’s imperial grasp when the secession took place.